jbcodeforce/flink-studies/docs/programming.md

  DataStream<Tuple5<String, String, String, Integer, Integer>> mappedSale = saleStream.map(new Splitter());
 ```

-The `Splitter` class implements a MapFunction which splits the csv string and select the attributes needed to generate a tuple.
+The `Splitter` class implements a MapFunction which splits the csv string and select the attributes needed to generate the tuple.

 A first reduce operation is used on the sale tuple where the key is a month (output from GetMonthAsKey) to accumulating profit and the number of record: